anthony19114/MyBitcoinZ/CONTRIBUTING.md

 <a name="support"></a>
 ## Support requests

-If you are having particular problem with your Copay instalation, please first [search older issues](https://github.com/bitpay/copay/issues) in order to learn if the issue is already reported.
+If you are having particular problem with your MyBitcoinZ instalation, please first [search older issues](https://github.com/anthony19114/MyBitcoinZ/issues) in order to learn if the issue is already reported.
 It could be fixed already.

-Please also check our [FAQ](https://github.com/bitpay/copay/wiki/COPAY---FAQ).
+Please also check our the copay [FAQ](https://github.com/bitpay/copay/wiki/COPAY---FAQ).

 When requesting support describe the issue as much in detail as possible.
 Consider to provide the following information:

  - Which platform are you using?
 (Which device and operating system)
- - Which version of Copay are you using?
-(Check Copay version on the side menu)
+ - Which version of MyBitcoinZ are you using?
+(Check MyBitcoinZ version on the side menu)
  - Please import your wallet on a different platform.
 Does the problem persist?
  - What type of wallet are you using? (multisig or singlesig)
  - When the wallet was created?
 On which device / operating system
- - Please check Copay logs (General Settings -> About Copay -> Session Logs).
+ - Please check MyBitcoinZ logs (General Settings -> About MyBitcoinZ -> Session Logs).
 Look for any errors reported there (errors are shown in red)
  - If possible, please provide a screenshot of the error / issue.

 If you need to provide personal / sensitive data to solve the issue (like the Wallet Id), do not use Github Issues.
 We will provide a better channel (like an BitPay email address) so you can send the information.
 If possible, please encrypt your emails using GnuPG.

-To open an issue go to [Github Issues](https://github.com/bitpay/copay/issues).
+To open an issue go to [Github Issues](https://github.com/anthony19114/MyBitcoinZ/issues).

 <a name="pull-requests"></a>
 ## Pull requests